-When you are waiting for a decision on whether or not, and how much, the VA will pay you in VA disability payments, the wait time can seem painfully slow.
+When you are waiting for a decision on whether or not the VA will pay you in VA disability payments and how much they will pay, the wait time can seem painfully slow.

 Initial VA disability claim filing timeline

 To better understand factors that go into a lengthy appeal process, let’s first overview what happens with original VA disability claims.